Bet £10, Get £10 - BETDAQ

 Overall, short and long odds are pretty self-explanatory.

-You’ll come across the two types of bet on a regular basis and now you know what the terms short and long mean.
+You’ll come across short and long odds on a regular basis and now you know what the terms mean.

 Whether you want to bet on short or long odds is totally up to you and the betting strategy you choose to implement.